dwdas9/home/articles/SynapseAnalytics/01-Synapse-Basic-Concepts.md

     transition: transform 0.2s;
 " onmouseover="this.style.transform='scale(2)'" onmouseout="this.style.transform='scale(1)'"/>

-**Dedicated Pool (AKA SQL DW):** A full SQL Warehouse (a large SQL server) owned by you.
+**Dedicated Pool (AKA SQL DW):** A full SQL Warehouse (a large SQL server) that you own.
+This means there is a traditional, old-school SQL database with real, dedicated storage, just like the good old MSSQL Server, not just some abstract storage solution using ADLS (no insults to Serverless Pool ;-).
+It’s the poor man’s engine).

-- Full-blown SQL Warehouse.
-Just a few years ago, it was called SQL Data Warehouse.
+- **Full-blown SQL Warehouse**: Just a few years ago, it was called SQL Data Warehouse.
-- Own storage, not ADLS: Has its own storage like SQL server.
-No, it's not ADLS.
-It's real SQL storage.
+- **<span style="color:blue;">Own local storage, not international calls to ADLS</span>**: It has its own storage, just like SQL Server.
+No, it’s not ADLS; it’s real SQL storage.
-- Once on, you are paying by the hour.
-As it's dedicated, Microsoft is paying the electric bills for the hardware behind your dedicated SQL server.
-So, run it or not, you pay by the hour.
-And it's very expensive.
-Run it for a day, and your full trial subscription is gone.
+- **<span style="color:blue;">Once on, you pay by the hour</span>**: Since it’s dedicated, Microsoft covers the hardware costs for your dedicated SQL server.
+Whether you use it or not, you pay by the hour, and it’s quite expensive.
+Run it for a day, and your full trial subscription might be gone.

 <img src="image-3.png" alt="Integration runtime registration" style="
     border: 2px solid gray;